UnitTestBot/UTBotJava/docs/Codeforces.md

 It is said in the [problem](https://codeforces.com/contest/70/problem/A) that the input is an integer `n` in the range from 0 up to 1000.
 And that the answer should be printed modulo 1e6 + 3, so the answer should be less than 1e6 + 3.

-The transformed solution can looks like:
+The transformed solution can look like:

 ```java
 import java.util.Scanner;